 Involve Your Family

-Large collections are a family project.
+Large collections are a family effort.
 Different relatives hold different parts of the story — Aunt May has the wedding photos, your cousin has the childhood albums, grandpa's brother kept the immigration-era prints.

 Family Vaults let everyone contribute scans and share restored results in a private space.
 Assign roles (owner, editor, viewer) and build a shared archive that no single person could create alone.